Brufico/StandardFunctions/Readme.md

-# Standard Functions for basic Statistical analysis
+# Standard Functions for basic statistical analysis

 Here is an attempt to build a set of basic tools for statistical analysis.
 For each situation , one function will provide the most frequent analysis results.

+each function should return a list of the following elements:
+*

 ## List of intended functions

 ### One variable

 *  cat1         : 1 categorical variable (factor)
 *  num1c        : 1 (continuous) numeric variable
-*  num1d :      1 (discrete) numeric variable
+*  num1d :      : 1 (discrete) numeric variable

 ### Two variables